 Alias command

 Writing long commands is boring.
-Essentially shortening the commands or chaining of commands helps.
+Making commands smaller or chaining of commands helps.
 This can be achieved using alias command.
 Alias command is mainly used for abbreviating a system command, or for adding default arguments to a regularly used command.

 git add .